Quercus agrifolia: Historical

 At least twelve distinct cultures of Native Americans are known to have consumed the acorns as a dietary staple.
 The seeds were ground into meal, which after being washed was boiled into mush or baked in ashes to make bread.
+A particular usefulness of the tree lies in its ability to yield acorns in winter season as well.
 In the 18th century, Spaniards in the San Fernando Valley used the wood for charcoal to fire kilns in making adobe.
 Later this form of charcoal would be utilized in the baking, gunpowder and electric power industries.

 In the 18th and 19th centuries shipbuilders sought out the odd angular branches to make special joints.
 Pioneers moving west would harvest small amounts for making farm implements and wagon wheels, but the greatest impact was the wholesale clearing of oak woodlands to erect sprawling cities such as San Diego and San Francisco.
 The irregular shape often let the tree escape widespread harvest for building timbers, and also led the early settlers to endow the coast live oak with mystical qualities.
 Its stateliness has made it a subject of historical landscape painters throughout California modern history since the mid-19th century.

 Modern

 Coast live oak has also become a common addition to western US landscaping.
 It is however sensitive to changes in grading and drainage; in particular, it is important to respect the root crown level and avoid adding soil near the trunk when construction or landscaping occurs.

 Also, if incorporating it into a landscaping scheme with artificial irrigation, it is important to avoid regular watering within the oak's drip line (canopy), since wet soil in the summer increases infection rates by soil-borne Phytophthora diseases like sudden oak death.

+Santa Maria–style barbecue is grilled over coals of coast live oak.